The research team

 Karen is a social gerontologist and has extensive experience of qualitative research on care and housing and, more recently, collaborative housing.
 She has led on many research projects, including the delivery of information and advice services and low-level support, the implementation of personalisation, bereavement support in extra care housing.
 She has just finished working on research investigating Community-led Housing and Loneliness for MHCLG.
 Karen has an ongoing interest in how public policy and social care policy is addressing the challenge of an ageing population and has spoken frequently on these topics.
 She is a trustee of Age UK Bristol.

-Misa Izhuara, Professor of Social Policy, University of Bristol (Co-Investigator)
+Misa Izuhara, Professor of Social Policy, University of Bristol (Co-Investigator)

 Misa is Professor of Social Policy based in the School for Policy Studies, University of Bristol.
 She has been undertaking research internationally in the areas of housing and social change, ageing and intergenerational relations, and comparative policy analysis.
 Her projects include collaborative research on ‘Social differentiation in later life: housing and retirement trajectories’‘ and ‘Housing assets and intergenerational dynamics in East Asian societies’ both funded by the ESRC.